AdaY45/Food-order-app/README.md

 # Food Ordering App

-The app allows to chose meals from menu and make orders by signing and sending the form.
+The app allows to choose meals from menu and make orders by signing and sending the form.

 # Techologies